 It’s all down to me, my employer has nothing to do with it

 During the course of the programme, you’ll receive support from both the university and your employer.
-As a delegate on the senior leader apprenticeship programme, you’ll be required to nominate a work-based mentor who will support you throughout the programme and expose you to work that will enhance your learning on the course.
+As an apprentice learner on our Senior Leader Apprenticeship programme, you’ll be required to nominate a work-based mentor who will support you throughout the programme and expose you to work that will enhance your learning on the course.
 Your work-based mentor might be your line manager or another senior leader within your organisation that has a good knowledge of you and your role.
 As the senior leader apprenticeship is very much a work-based programme, there needs to be just as much commitment from your line manager as there is from yourself, so throughout your studies, it’s important to keep an open line of communication with them about your learning and development needs, and the level of support you require to complete the programme.